TrieuNguyen225/TrieuNguyen225.github.io/index.md

 * [Lab 10](https://github.com/cpsc-fall-2023/cpsc-120-lab-10-trieu-and-faizan)

-Lab 10 part 1 is my final favorite lab.The practical use of file input/output and integer manipulation makes this lab stand out.
+Lab 10 part 1 is my third favorite lab.The practical use of file input/output and integer manipulation makes this lab stand out.
 It improved my comprehension of C++ prime number verification, file management, and string reversal.
 The combination of practical applications, engaging tasks, and emphasis on code quality made this lab an enjoyable and enriching learning experience.